russmatney/russmatney/readme.md

 <br/>
 <br/>

-I'm driving head first towards a full Dino Steam release - [wishlist Dino on steam](https://store.steampowered.com/app/2589550/Dino/)!
+I'm driving towards a full Dino Steam release - [wishlist Dino on steam](https://store.steampowered.com/app/2589550/Dino/)!

-Dino started as a Godot monorepo and sandbox for developing games and addons, but it is transforming into a cross-genre roguelite of sorts.
+Dino started as a Godot monorepo and sandbox for game jams and writing my own addons, but it is transforming into a genre-mashup of sorts.

-You can play the latest here: [russmatney.itch.io/dino](https://russmatney.itch.io/dino).

 ## [Clawe](https://github.com/russmatney/clawe)